Associate senior lecturer/Assistant Professor at Department of Sociology, Center for social work - CESAR

 - Box 624

 Marie Flinkfeldt's research focuses on social interaction in various institutional settings.
 Examining how people talk to each other is a way to explore aspects of culture, morality and identity as they are "talked into being."
 Flinkfeldt defended her PhD thesis, "Legitimacy Work: Managing Sick Leave Legitimacy in Interaction", in 2016.
 She is currently assistant professor (biträdande lektor) at the Centre for Social Work (CESAR) at the Department of Sociology at Uppsala University.

-Marie Flinkfeldt received her PhD from the Department of Sociology at Uppsala University in January 2016.
-Her thesis, "Legitimacy Work: Managing Sick Leave Legitimacy in Interaction", used discursive psychology, conversation analysis and membership categorization analysis to examine naturally occurring interaction in two distinct Swedish settings: an online forum thread featuring people on long-term sick leave, and sick leave 'status' meetings at the Swedish Social Insurance Agency.
+Marie Flinkfeldt received her PhD at Uppsala University in 2016.
+Her thesis, "Legitimacy Work: Managing Sick Leave Legitimacy in Interaction", used discursive psychology, conversation analysis and membership categorization analysis to examine naturally occurring interaction in two settings: an online forum thread featuring people on long-term sick leave, and regular sick leave 'status' meetings at the Swedish Social Insurance Agency.
 The thesis theoretically developed the empirically driven concept "legitimacy work" and showed how sick leave legitimacy is collaboratively accomplished in the fine details of talk and text.

-Discourse and interaction in the welfare state
+Interaction in the welfare state

-Social problems and social categorization
+Social problems, social categorization, and social policy

-Ethnomethodology, discursive psychology, conversation analysis
+Membership categorization, discursive psychology, conversation analysis

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.